amzn/smoke-framework-application-generate/README.md

 * **(base-name)Client:** APIGateway and mock clients for the service; should not be manually modified.
 * **(base-name)Client:** Input and output structures and types for the service; should not be manually modified.
 * **(base-name)Client:** Operation selection and input/output type handling specific to HTTP1; should not be manually modified.

+[1] In the default configuration, the full contents of these packages will be generated during the build process.

 # Migration to using smoke-framework-codegen.json